Fountain of Neptune, Florence: Mythology

 The representation of Neptune in the Renaissance is particularly interesting because unlike many of the other Olympian deities, there were no surviving classical sculptures depicting Neptune available to artists in the Renaissance.
 This meant that the representation of Neptune was based upon the artist's personal interpretation of what he should look like.
 Because of this, the Italian representation of Neptune was different than that of Greek tradition.
 Unlike Neptune in Greek mythology, the Italian interpretation of Neptune was more human than god, much like Hercules.
 Over the course of the fifteenth century three main representations of Neptune emerged: static which was popular between the 1530s through 1560s, dynamic which was popular between 1504 and 1566, and synthesized which was an amalgamation of the two styles.
 The Neptune in Ammannati's Fountain was built in a static style, standing atop his chariot of horses.
 The representation of Neptune in static style was popular in Florence at the time and was frequently used in fountains; however, there are two elements worth noting that made Ammannati's representation of Neptune slightly different than others.
 Ammannati's Neptune is wearing a crown and holding a lash in his right hand.
 Both the crown and the lash were a reference to earthly rulers, making this specific representation of Neptune symbolic of a contemporary ruler i.e. Cosimo I de' Medici, rather than an Olympian deity.

 Similar statuary

 Cosimo I de' Medici commissioned a second Fountain of Neptune in 1565.
 This second fountain was a bronze sculpture created by Stoldo Lorenzi and was placed in the main axis of the Boboli Garden behind the Palazzo Pitti in Florence and was a symbol of the Medici's power over Florence.
 Another Fountain of Neptune lies in Bologna's Piazza Maggiore.
-This fountain was commissioned by Cardinal Legate Charles Borromeo and was built between 1563-1566 by a nameless Flemish artist known as Giambologna who also assisted with The Fountain of Neptune in Florence.
+This fountain was commissioned by Cardinal Legate Charles Borromeo and was built between 1563 and 1566 by a nameless Flemish artist known as Giambologna who also assisted with The Fountain of Neptune in Florence.